-We’re now exactly 12 months from the opening Olympic Games Tokyo 2020 on 24th July 2020, and the long preparation is well underway for all those taking part: the Olympic Committee, the athletes – and the partners.
+We’re now less than 500 days away from the Olympic Games Tokyo 2020, starting on 23rd July 2021, and the long preparation is well underway for all those taking part: the Olympic Committee, the athletes – and the partners.
 While for me, as a rower, the next step in preparation will be qualifying for the 2019 World Championships at the end of next month; for Atos, it’s about continuing the testing of the Games’ official IT systems to ensure their reliability well ahead of the competition start.

 Technical and psychological preparations